 I should’ve listened to my mother about visiting the train tracks alone at night.

 I should’ve listened to my mother about visiting the train tracks alone at night.
 As young as I can remember, she was strangely persistent that I “never, ever go alone to the abandoned tracks on the outskirts of town at night.”
-The few times I asked why she would only tell me that it wasn’t safe.
-However, when I was a teenager, there was this one time that I felt extra rebellious, and I edged her on about it.
+The few times I asked why she would only tell me that the area wasn’t safe.
+However, when I was a teenager, there was this one time that I felt extra rebellious, and I edged her on about the story.
 She threatened me with losing ten years of my life if I ever did go there.
 I felt terrible after provoking her, so I never brought up the subject again.
 Over time, I just kind of forgot about the tracks.